Non-profit

 Environmental Litigation

-ERI’s primary function is bringing lawsuits against oil companies and companies for supposed environmental abuses.
+ERI claims that its primary function is to bring legal action, such as lawsuits, against oil companies and companies for supposed environmental abuses.

 In 2005, legal action by ERI in conjunction with the Center for Constitutional Rights led to a settlement with the American oil company Unocal (John Doe I, et al. v.
 Unocal Corp, et al.) for building a pipeline in conjunction with the Myanmar government.
 6